Six Candidates, Three Hometown Names: A Lodi Guide to the 9th Assembly District Primary

 Homelessness and housing affordability

-Adams supports a housing-first approach to homelessness, universal rent control, a market-rate linkage fee to fund a state housing trust, and a right to counsel for tenants facing eviction.
-Flora has authored legislation establishing a Manteca-area homeless navigation center and emphasizes local-government control over state mandates.
-Shoemaker calls for reducing permitting delays and increasing housing supply alongside accountability for state homelessness spending.
-Owen emphasizes practical solutions that move people toward stability while protecting public spaces.
-Nobriga proposes tax breaks for landlords as an incentive to lower rents.
-Perez has not articulated a public position.
+Per the Lodi News-Sentinel, Adams supports a housing-first approach to homelessness combined with state-level investments in eviction-prevention programs, stronger tenant protections, mediation services, and early intervention for people exiting foster care, prisons, or the military.
+The News-Sentinel reports he has called for cutting red tape that slows shelter and housing development and for more support for public-private partnerships.
+Per Sacramento Bee coverage of his Assembly record, Flora has authored legislation establishing a Manteca-area homeless navigation center and emphasizes local-government control over state mandates.
+Per his Lodi News-Sentinel candidate questionnaire, Shoemaker calls for reducing permitting delays and increasing housing supply alongside accountability for state homelessness spending.
+Per Sacramento Bee coverage and the Stockton Record's forum coverage, Owen emphasizes practical solutions that move people toward stability while protecting public spaces.
+Per Sacramento Bee coverage, Nobriga proposes tax breaks for landlords as an incentive to lower rents.
+The Democratic candidate from Waterford has not articulated a public position.

 Cost of living and the insurance crisis

-Owen's most distinctive platform plank is on the property-insurance crisis affecting foothill and rural portions of the district — the issue that drove the Sacramento Bee's endorsement.
-He calls for a "happy medium" that brings insurers, regulators, and property owners to the same table.
-Flora has worked on the state's broader fire-insurance regulatory environment.
-Shoemaker emphasizes lower energy costs and tax relief as core cost-of-living priorities.
-Adams supports a progressive tax code, increased corporate tax rates, and a state-level wealth tax to fund public services.
-Nobriga calls for tax breaks for landlords and reversal of state gas taxes.
-Perez has not articulated a public position.
+Per the Sacramento Bee's editorial endorsement, Owen's most distinctive platform plank is on the property-insurance crisis affecting foothill and rural portions of the district.
+The Bee reports he calls for a "happy medium" that brings insurers, regulators, and property owners to the same table.
+Per Sacramento Bee coverage of his Assembly record, Flora has worked on the state's broader fire-insurance regulatory environment.
+Per his Lodi News-Sentinel candidate questionnaire, Shoemaker emphasizes lower energy costs and tax relief as core cost-of-living priorities.
+Per Sacramento Bee coverage, Adams supports campaign-finance reform and broader public-services investment.
+Per Sacramento Bee coverage, Nobriga calls for tax breaks for landlords and reversal of state gas taxes.
+The Democratic candidate from Waterford has not articulated a public position.

 How and when to vote